annekerachni/braingrowthFEniCS/README.md

 # braingrowthFEniCS

 ## Presentation
 "braingrowthFEniCS" is simulation framework for 3D human brain folding simulation.
-It includes a computational model of the brain growth dynamics, implemented in Python with the FEniCS library (version 2019.1.0) and
+It includes a computational model of the brain growth dynamics, implemented in Python with the FEniCS library (version 2019.1.0).
 - The brain growth model `braingrowth` is developed as a modular framework with adjustable components (input mesh and biophysical features; growth tensor; constitutive model of the material; variational formulation of the non-linear mechanical problem; contact mechanics).
 The hypothesis used in the provided version are presented below.
 - The simulation pipeline and relies on open source tools such as 3D Slicer, Meshlab, Netgen and FEniCS and uses `nifti2mesh`, `metrics`, `utils`.